DanyloDemchuk/Website-pp/README.md

 # Web-Site(Pet Project)

 I am studying Python and that is my first and not perfect project.
 Trying to improve and add something new.
 This is a Web Site with database of cars and its owners.
-With some api, admin panel, automation tests(Selenium), forms, my custom template and so on...
+With some api, admin panel, automation tests(Selenium), forms, my custom template...

 Here are all available links:
 <p>http://127.0.0.1:8000/   Home page</p>